Wendell Ford: 1974 Campaign for the Senate

-United States Senate
+United States Senator

 Ford entered the Senate in 1974 and was reelected in 1980, 1986, and 1992.
 In the 1980 primary, Ford received only token opposition from attorney Flora Stuart.
 He was unopposed in the 1986 and 1992 Democratic primaries.
 Republicans failed to put forward a viable challenger during any of Ford's re-election bids.
 In 1980, he defeated septuagenarian former state auditor Mary Louise Foust by 334,862 votes.
 Ford's 720,891 votes represented 65 percent of the total votes cast in the election, a record for a statewide race in Kentucky.
 Against Republican Jackson Andrews IV in 1986, Ford shattered that record, securing 74 percent of the votes cast and carrying all 120 counties of Kentucky.
 Kentucky State Senate member David L. Williams fared little better in 1992, surrendering 477,002 votes to Ford (63 percent).

 Ford seriously considered leaving the Senate and running for governor again in 1983 and 1991, but decided against it both times.
 In the 1983 contest, he would have faced sitting lieutenant governor Martha Layne Collins in the primary.
 Collins was a factional ally of Ford's, which influenced his decision.
 In 1991, Ford cited his seniority in the Senate and desire to become Democratic Whip of the United States Senate as factors in his decision not to run for governor.

 Early in his career, Ford supported a constitutional amendment against desegregation busing.
 He also floated a proposal to put the federal budget on a two-year cycle, believing too much time was spent annually on budget wrangling.
 This idea, based on the model used in the Kentucky state budget, was never implemented.
-During the 95th United States Congress (1977–1979), he was chairman of the United States Committee on Aeronautical and Space Sciences.
+During the 95th Congress (1977–1979), he was chairman of the Senate Committee on Aeronautical and Space Sciences.

 From 1977 to 1983, Ford was a member of the Democratic Senatorial Campaign Committee.
 He first sought the post of Democratic whip in 1988, but lost to U.S. Senate member Alan Cranston from California, who had held the post since 1977.
 Ford got a late start in the race, and a New York Times writer opined that he overestimated his chances of unseating Cranston.
 Immediately after conceding his loss, he announced he would be a candidate for the position in the next election in 1990.
 He again faced Cranston in the election, but Cranston withdrew from the race due to a battle with prostate cancer.
 Ford maintained that he had enough commitments of support in the Democratic caucus to have won without Cranston's withdrawal.
 When majority leader George J. Mitchell retired from the Senate in 1994, Ford showed some interest in the Democratic floor leader post.
 Ultimately, he decided against it, choosing to focus instead on Kentucky issues.
-He supported U.S. Senate member Chris Dodd from Connecticut for majority leader.
+He supported U.S. Senator Chris Dodd from Connecticut for majority leader.